piborg/diddyborg-web/README.md

 * `imageHeight` - The height of the captured camera image, higher will need more network bandwidth
 * `frameRate` - The number of images taken from the camera each second by the Raspberry Pi
 * `displayRate` - The number of times per second the web browser will refresh the camera image

+## Auto start at boot
+To get the web interface to load on its own do the following:
+1. Open the Cron table using `crontab -e`
+2. Add a cron job to the bottom of the file using one of the following lines:
+** DiddyBorg Metal Edition → `@reboot /home/pi/diddyborg-web/metalWeb.py`
+** DiddyBorg → `@reboot /home/pi/diddyborg-web/diddyWeb.py`
+3. Save the file
+4. Close the file

+The cron table should now auto-run the script when the Raspberry Pi boots up.

 ## Going further
 This is just a simple example of how a web interface can be made using Python on the Raspberry Pi to control a robot.